The Masked Singer (German TV series): Spin-offs and related shows

-The Masked Singer - red.
+The Masked Singer – red.
 Special

-The Masked Singer - red.
+The Masked Singer – red.
 Special is the companion show presented by the presenters of the show red.
 Annemarie Carpendale, Viviane Geppert and Rebecca Mir.
 The show it is shown on ProSieben immediately after the main show.
 The show features interviews with the panelists and the unmasked celebrity from that episode.

-red. - The Masked Singer Countdown
+red. – The Masked Singer Countdown

-In the first three seasons, a spin-off with the name red. - The Masked Singer Countdown, which was presented by Annemarie Carpendale, it was shown on ProSieben, which aired only for 15 Minutes before the final episode.
+In the first three seasons, a spin-off with the name red. – The Masked Singer Countdown, which was presented by Annemarie Carpendale, it was shown on ProSieben, which aired only for 15 Minutes before the final episode.
 The show features interviews with the panelists and the presenter of the main show, Matthias Opdenhövel.

 Only in the second season, Viviane Geppert hosted the show, which was aired before the premiere of the first live show.

-The Masked Singer - So hat alles angefangen
+The Masked Singer – So hat alles angefangen

-The Masked Singer - So hat alles angefangen (That's how it all started) is a show that aired on 31 December 2020 on ProSieben and showed how The Masked Singer began in Germany.
+The Masked Singer – So hat alles angefangen (That's how it all started) is a show that aired on 31 December 2020 on ProSieben and showed how The Masked Singer began in Germany.
 The best performances of the celebrity contestants and the best and funniest moments from the first season, were shown once again.
 Also, the celebrities from the first season, presenter Matthias Opdenhövel and panelist Ruth Moschner spoke about their personal experiences with the show.

 The Masked Singer – Die rätselhafte Weihnachtsshow

-On 26 October 2021, it was announced by ProSieben, that will broadcast a Christmas special for the first time in December, with the name The Masked Singer – Die rätselhafte Weihnachtsshow (The Masked Singer – The enigmatic Christmas show).
-It will take place on 26 December 2021.
-As part of this there will be three new masks.
+On 26 October 2021, it was announced by ProSieben, they would broadcast a Christmas special for the first time in December, with the name The Masked Singer – Die rätselhafte Weihnachtsshow (The Masked Singer – The enigmatic Christmas show).
+It took place on 26 December 2021.
+As part of this there were three new masks.
 The presenter of the Christmas special is Matthias Opdenhövel.
 The panel consists of TV presenter Ruth Moschner, singer Rea Garvey and actress Andrea Sawatzki.

 Contestants

 On the final episode of the fifth season, Rentier "Reindeer" was announced as the first contestant.
-On the 14th of December, further competitors Gans "Goose" and Geschenk "Present" were revealed.
+On 14 December, further competitors Gans "Goose" and Geschenk "Present" were revealed.